swobodis/bookbot/README.md

 # bookbot
 Learning on boot.dev and creating a bookbot
-This will be a fun and interactive project
+This will be a fun and interactive project times 2